 - Is there a reporting relationship between stakeholders?

-Now, let’s see how the Stakeholder Register is populated.
+Now, let’s see how the Register is populated.
 After conducting Stakeholder Analysis, you’d get answers to the questions listed above.
 These answers are then entered into a stakeholder register.
-The populate the Stakeholder Register given a specific and simplistic project situation, see image below.
+An example stakeholder register can be seen below.